Chicken Itza is the largest ruin complex in Mexico’s Yucatan Peninsula, one of the largest Mayan cities in the world.

 The ruins were built by the Maya people, Chicken Itza beeing a pre-Columbian city.

-Why Chicken Itza?
+Why is named Chicken Itza?

 CHI = mouth